 The argument I can imagine coming from her is - "The art is very beautiful.
 I may not be coming here any time soon.
 So I want to capture it for my personal reference" - the argument is not unlike one made when downloading a song from a file share site.
 "What is the harm if I do something just for my own sake?"

 What it seems is required is not just freedom from external influences, but really freedom from our own internal actions - be it adhering to a "No Photography" sign in a temple or doing what it takes to get our work done without succumbing to bribery.
-The "Tragedy of Commons" can also be turned around in its head to become "Wisdom of Crowds" - if each of us adhere to rules as much as we can (and as much as it makes sense), we can help make the system better - eventually.
+The "Tragedy of Commons" can also be turned around in its head to become "Wisdom of Crowds"

 As they say, "charity begins at home".